ojusave/mockAPIsForTesting/readme.md

 ## Security Notes

-This is a mock API and implements basic security measures for demonstration purposes:
+This is a mock API that implements minimal security measures for demonstration purposes:
-- Token-based authentication
+- Bearer token is required but any value will work
-- Request validation
+- No real authentication is performed
-- Rate limiting
+- No rate limiting is enforced

-For production use, additional security measures should be implemented.
+For production use, proper security measures should be implemented.

 ## Contributing